-9,000,000 shares
+7,500,000 shares

-This is an initial public offering of shares of common stock of Biomea Fusion, Inc. We are offering 9,000,000 shares of our common stock to be sold in the offering.
-The initial public offering price is \$17.00 per share of common stock.
+This is an initial public offering of shares of common stock of Biomea Fusion, Inc. We are offering 7,500,000 shares of our common stock to be sold in the offering.
+The initial public offering price is expected to be between \$15.00 and \$17.00 per share of common stock.

 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "BMEA."
+We have applied to list our common stock on the Nasdaq Global Market under the symbol "BMEA."